-SDI ANA IN Is an SD-SDI or HD-SDI signal, high impedance loop through to "SDI ANA OUT"
+SDI ANA IN Is an SD-SDI or HD-SDI signal, high impedance loop through to "SDI ANA generated by the PHRXM-AG module.

-that allows the Rx instrument to analyse the input.
+OUT" that allows the Rx instrument to analyse the input.

-SDI GEN OUT Are 2 identical SD-SDI or HD-SDI generator output that provide a test signal generated by the PHRXM-AG module.
+SDI GEN OUT Are 2 identical SD-SDI or HD-SDI generator output that provide a test signal